CatoYang/VTM-Shanghai/He Wen Fan.md

   - Mortal
   - S5
 ---

+#S5
-A foreign mage living in shanghai implicated in the [[Li wan chen|Prince]]'s disappearance
+A foreign mage living in shanghai implicated in the [[Li wan chen|Prince]]'s disappearance Said to be very dangerous, living in shanghai for the past 10 years.

+His domain might be known to primogens but its mostly unknown to us